lr-agenceweb/rails-starter/README.md

 Template
 --------
-I am using [Slim](https://github.com/slim-template/slim-rails) template to write HTML views.
+It use [Slim](https://github.com/slim-template/slim-rails) template to write HTML views.

 Assets
 -------